 As the ISS passed into the darker sky to the east, I made out a small dot of light trailing it, almost as if it were flying in formation.
-From my point of view the distance between the two points of light was the width of my hand, which in orbit probably amounted to a few hundred miles.
+From my point of view the distance between the two points of light was the width of my hand, which in orbit probably amounted to hundreds of miles.
 I pointed the smaller object out to Donna, who saw it too.
 The only thing it could have been was a resupply or Soyuz capsule, either joining on or leaving the ISS.
 After both had passed out of sight I beat feet to the computer to look up what was in orbit at the moment, and it turned out what we’d seen was a SpaceX Dragon resupply capsule catching up with the ISS (it was scheduled to dock sometime early the next morning).
 TV news hadn’t mentioned that there’d be anything trailing the ISS; it was just a happy bit of luck I even noticed it.
 Donna and I will never forget the sight.

 It’s no secret I read and watch a lot of science fiction, and that the SF stories I love most are set in the near future and center on the exploration and colonization of our own solar system.
 I recently read a couple of SF novels in that vein by Mary Robinette Kowal, so when I saw her recent thread on Twitter, ostensibly about peeing in space but by extension about how difficult it is to deal with human waste on long missions in confined spaces and zero gravity … missions to Mars, for example … it awakened thoughts I’ve long harbored.